 How do I store leftover garlic bread?

-Wrap leftover garlic bread in foil or keep it in an airtight container to preserve its freshness.
-It can be stored at room temperature for a couple of days or in the refrigerator for up to a week.
+Wrap it in foil or put it in an airtight container to keep it fresh.
+You can store leftovers at room temp for a few days or in the fridge up to a week.

 How can I make sourdough garlic bread vegan?

-To create a vegan version, substitute the butter with vegan margarine or a plant-based butter alternative, and omit any cheese or use vegan cheese instead.
+Swap the butter for vegan margarine or a plant-based butter alternative, and skip any cheese or use vegan cheese instead.

 Can I freeze sourdough garlic bread?

-Yes, sourdough garlic bread can be frozen.
-Wrap it tightly in foil and place it in a freezer-safe bag for up to three months.
+Yes, you can freeze it wrapped tightly in foil and placed in a freezer-safe bag for up to 3 months.
 To reheat, bake from frozen at 400°F (200°C) until warmed through.

 What other variations can I try with sourdough garlic bread?

-Experiment with various spices and ingredient combinations, such as adding crushed red pepper for heat, using different herbs like thyme or rosemary, or incorporating sun-dried tomatoes or olives for added flavor.
+You can add crushed red pepper for a bit of heat, try herbs like thyme or rosemary, or mix in sun dried tomatoes or olives for extra flavor.

 sourdough garlic bread